Durisvk/EOSS2/README.md

 We need to use method `set` to keep the binding working.

+**If you want to bind two or more elements to the one and the same property just assign them an id attribute.**

 **Collection Item Source Binding**

 EOSS is able to bind to the collection.
 It's again more advanced topic, but I hope it's not too difficult to understand.